Venus, Adonis and Cupid: Figural composition

 The figures of Venus, Adonis and Cupid are extremely detailed and have a classical element, as seen previously in works by Michelangelo and Raphael.
 The bodies of Cupid and Venus are twisted and the entire composition has a diagonal theme.
 Venus and Cupid are nude, while Adonis is draped in animal skins that reflect his nature as a hunter.
 He has a blue drape blowing in the wind and a yellow drapery across his body and he carries a bow and quiver in his left hand.
 Typically in Ancient Greece, Aphrodite, or Venus, was always portrayed nude, one of the key attributes that distinguish her as the goddess of love.
 Other female sculptures of the time were heavily clothed.
 Adonis and Venus are looking at each other, increasing the emotional tension of the scene and cupid is looking at us as if inviting the viewer into the scene.
 His hand appears to be pointing towards Venus, possibly at the wound in her chest.
 Cupid is holding the arrow that pierced Venus, the wound still evident in the middle of her chest.
 Cupid still has his baby fat and is chubby looking, whereas Adonis has a young muscular body which is characteristic of heroic male nudes of ancient Greek sculpture.

 His later work on the Farnese Gallery ceiling incorporates these stylistic elements: the use of the diagonal, the full classical bodies with flowing locks of hair, and the partial nudity clad in drapery.
-Annibale spent many years in Rome studying Greek Sculpture, he was particularly fascinated with Lacoon and his Sons and wrote to his brother about it.
+Annibale spent many years in Rome studying Greek sculpture, and was particularly fascinated with Lacoon and his Sons and wrote to his brother about it.
 Venus's "voluptuous body" is drawn from Titian's ability to paint female nudes as seen in Venus and Adonis.
 Venus and Adonis (1553) by Titian shows a nude Venus clinging to Adonis, with them directly looking at each other.
 Cupid is in the background, with a simple landscape and Adonis holding the dogs.
 Annibale also draws the idea of a landscape behind the main composition from Titian as well.
-In Annibale's version, Adonis moves away the bushes to reveal Venus and his hair is blowing into the wind, which is also reflected in Cupid and Venus.
-The golden curls drawn from classical art portrayals.
+In Annibale's version, Adonis pushes aside the leafy foliage to reveal Venus.